PeteGozz/slim/INSTALL.md

 Configure Options
 -----------------
 Here is a _useful minimal tested_ configuration with cmake:
-This give you PAM for login / session authorisation.
+This enables PAM for login / session authorisation.
 Nothing much else other than themes. ::

     $ cmake ../ -DUSE_PAM=yes